Iximiel/adventOfCode2023/Readme.md

 At day 5 i decide to move everithing in a single project, this may be a bad idea, fut I think I can reutilize some code with no repetition

+At some point I decide to write a statement before task1, after task1 and after task2 , and sometime before task2, making this a sort of diary, enjoy

 ## Day 1
 My solution was to regex all the problems away.
 Ocaml makes finding regex quite easy (apart thata strange  way or declaring raw strings`{||}`)